trampgeek/moodle-qtype_coderunner/Readme.md

 actually displayed but 0 or 1 values in the column can be used to turn on and off row visibility.
 Students do not see hidden rows but markers and other staff do.

+The 'showoutputonly' attribute, if set true, results in the prologuehtml and epiloguehtml fields being displayed against a neutral background with the usual outcome message (e.g. "Passed all tests") suppressed.
+The mode is intended for use in pseudo-questions that can be used by students to experiment with a given bit of code.
+If this attribute is true the 'fraction' attribute is not required and is ignored if given.
+Since a mark is still required by the framework when a question is checked, full marks are awarded regardless of the result of the run but questions of this sort would normally not contribute marks towards a student's grade.

 The 'showdifferences' attribute can be added to the JSON outcome to render the standard 'Show differences' button after the result table; it is displayed